actualbudget/docs/docs/contributing/writing-docs.md

 ```

-### Documents Headers
+### Document Headings and Subheadings

-We follow a strict, mandatory, structure in our documents by using Markdown headers.
+We follow a strict, mandatory, structure in our documents by using Markdown headings.

 If the title tag is not provided in the front matter, you must start the document with a level 1 heading.
-If the title tag is provided, you must omit this level 1 header.
+If the title tag is provided, you must omit this level 1 heading.
 Each document should have only one level 1 heading.

 `# Level 1 Markdown Heading is used instead as The Document Title if Front Matter title tag is not used`